 We are pleased to announce three new scholarships, named in honor of former Fordham Law School deans who contributed enormously to the development of our LLM programs.
 These are the John D. Feerick Scholarship, the William Michael Treanor Scholarship, and the Michael M. Martin Scholarship.

 Recipients will be awarded a scholarship equal to 100% of the LLM tuition.
-These three scholarships will be awarded to exceptional applicants to the full-time program who are found to possess character traits embodied by one or more of these great leaders.
+These three scholarships will be awarded to exceptional applicants to the full-time on-campus program who are found to possess character traits embodied by one or more of these great leaders.
 To apply, applicants must submit an essay and complete their application file by February 1.
 Additional information and application instructions are available at Scholarships and Financial Aid.